Git code synchronization and merge

 Cross-workspace merge

 The Git synchronization feature supports cloning DataWorks projects across workspaces and even across regions.
-This design allows you to reuse a standardized set of code logic as a "template" and quickly distribute it to multiple business scenarios.
+This design allows you to reuse a standardized set of code as a template and distribute it to multiple business scenarios.
 For example, you can deploy a universal user analysis model to separate workspaces for different business lines and run it on their respective dedicated computing resources and data sources.

 image